 Although the majority of heated water dishes require access to an electrical outlet, you can still find a wide variety of battery or solar-powered options, which are far easier to use when dog camping.

 Dogs who spend time in cold weather burn extra calories to stay warm.
-You'll need to increase their daily diet by 10 to 15 percent.
-However, don't overdo it.
+You’ll need to increase your daily diet by 10 to 15 percent.
+However, don’t overdo it.
 The extra calories should lead to little if any, weight gain.

 Signs Your Dog is Cold